denten-books/plain-text/main.md

 penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols," Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
 Meaning "dies" and becomes invisible through frequent use.
-Such dead and transparent language language can no longer evoke wonder or curiosity.
-Truly vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
+Such dead and transparent language can no longer evoke wonder or curiosity.
+For Shklovsky and his peers, vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
 Form, in that sense, resurrects content.
 The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in the process of linguistic renewal.